musikalkemist/thesoundofaihackathon/index.md

 - ...

 ## Schedule (Timezone: CEST)
-- Friday 18th 5.00-5.30pm: - Opening ceremony
+- _Friday 18th 5.00-5.30pm_ - Opening ceremony
-- Friday 18th: 5.30pm-7.30pm - Team building
+- _Friday 18th 5.30pm-7.30pm_ - Team building
-- Friday 18th: 7.30pm - Start hacking!
+- _Friday 18th 7.30pm_ - Start hacking!
-- Saturday 19th: 9.00pm - Every Team Lead in each team should register his/her team with all the team members.
+- _Saturday 19th 9.00pm_ - Every Team Lead in each team should register his/her team with all the team members.
-- Saturday 19th: 5.00-6.00pm - Keynote presentation by TBA
+- _Saturday 19th 5.00-6.00pm_ - Keynote presentation by [CJ Carr](https://dadabots.com/) (dadabots)
-- Sunday 20th 4.30pm - Project submission
+- _Sunday 20th 4.30pm_ - Project submission
-- Sunday 20th 5.30-6.30pm Projects presentation
+- _Sunday 20th 5.30-6.30pm_ - Projects presentation
-- Sunday 20th 7.30-8.00pm Awards ceremony
+- _Sunday 20th 7.30-8.00pm_ - Awards ceremony

 ## Submit team information
 By Saturday 19th at 9.00pm, all teams should submit information about the team name, team members, and what they're working on.
 Information should be submitted in a Google Spreadheet.
 The organisers will provide more info during the hackathon.